 ARCH 131.
 Sustainable Building Strategies.
 4 Credits.

 Focuses on creating buildings that are sited, designed, constructed, operated and maintained for the health and well-being of the occupants, while minimizing impact on the environment.
-Prerequisite: ID 121 Prerequisite/concurrent: ARCH 224.
+Prerequisite: ARCH 101 or INSP 151.
 Audit available.

 ARCH 204.
 Green Residential Studio.
 4 Credits.

 Covers advanced study of sustainable building design and systems, applied to residential buildings.
-Includes site analysis passive technologies, and use of sustainable building materials.
+Includes site analysis, passive technologies, and use of sustainable building materials.
 Involves application of concepts applied to an actual house design in a studio format.
-Prerequisite: ARCH 101 or department approval for similar experience.
-Prerequisite/concurrent: ARCH 131 and ARCH 224, and ID 121; or instructor permission.
+Prerequisites: ARCH 101, ARCH 113, ARCH 122, ARCH 126.
+Prerequisite/concurrent: ARCH 131 and ARCH 224.
 Audit available.

 ARCH 224.
 Active and Passive Building Systems.
 4 Credits.